 "But... they're my friends," Asami said.
 "I don't know if I should just abandon them."

-"It couldn't hurt to make some new friends," Lin said, watching Korra and Bolin roll around in the snow wrestling.
+"It couldn't hurt to make some new friends," Lin said, watching Korra and Bolin roll around in the snow, yelping and wrestling like polar bear dogs.
 "The ones who really care will still be your friends when you finish taking care of yourself.
 Besides, there's no more fighting right now.
 It's the best possible time to go on an adventure of your own."

 Asami trudged through the snow in silence, a thoughtful look on her face.
 "I think I might do that," she said.
 "Thanks for the idea.
 And thank you again for the support.
 I don't have a lot of trustworthy adults in my life right now."